part of the Idrisian Sphere in the GazF Continuity

 An Unofficial Game Accessory

-This is the first in a new series of unofficial Gazetteer gaming aids for enthusiasts of the world of Mystara.
-This work covers the remote Realm of Wendar which lies at the northern end of the Known World.
+This is the second in a new series of unofficial Gazetteer gaming aids for enthusiasts of the world of Mystara.
+This work covers the remote Denagothian Plateau, a region cut off from the Known World by the Mengul Mountains.

 Relation to Other Areas